Particular/docs.particular.net/nservicebus/pipeline/customizing.md

 - nservicebus/pipeline/customizing
 ---

 NServiceBus has always had the concept of a pipeline execution order that is executed when a message is received and also when a message is dispatched.
-NServiceBus v5 makes this pipeline a first level concept and exposes it to the end user.
+NServiceBus version 5 makes this pipeline a first level concept and exposes it to the end user.
 This now allows the end users to take full control of the incoming and/or the outgoing built-in default functionality.

-In NServiceBus v5, there are two explicit pipelines, one for the outgoing messages and one for the incoming messages.
+In NServiceBus version 5, there are two explicit pipelines, one for the outgoing messages and one for the incoming messages.
 Each pipeline is composed of "Steps".
 The steps have built-in behavior and this behavior can now be easily replaced.
 A completely new step containing new behavior can also be added to the pipeline.

 The steps in the processing pipeline are dynamic in nature.
 They are added or removed based on what features are enabled.
 For example, if an endpoint has Sagas, then the Saga feature will be enabled by default, which in turn adds extra steps to the incoming pipeline to facilitate the handling of sagas.

 ## Some of the commonly used steps

 Because steps can be added into the pipeline and or replaced based on the features that are enabled or disabled by each endpoint, listed below are only some of the steps for the basic incoming and outgoing pipeline.

 ### Incoming Message Pipeline